sridharmanohar/Design-Patterns/Spring-Running-Notes.md

 ## Relationships
-1. Bi-dir 1-1
+1. Bi-dir 1-1<br/>
    a.
-Example: Two entities - Employee and Cubicle.
+Example: Two entities - Employee and Cubicle.<br/>
    b.
-Entity Employee references a single instance of Entity Cubicle.
+Entity Employee references a single instance of Entity Cubicle.<br/>
    c.
-Entity Cubicle references a single instance of Entity Employee.
+Entity Cubicle references a single instance of Entity Employee.<br/>
    d.
-Employee is the owner of this rel.
+Employee is the owner of this rel.<br/>
    e.
-Employee is mapped to table EMPLOYEE.
+Employee is mapped to table EMPLOYEE.<br/>
    f.
-Cubicle is mapped to table CUBICLE.
+Cubicle is mapped to table CUBICLE.<br/>
    g.
-EMPLOYEE tab contains a fk to CUBICLE.
+EMPLOYEE tab contains a fk to CUBICLE.<br/>
-2. Bi-dir *-1/1-*
+2. Bi-dir *-1/1-*<br/>
    a.
-Example:Two entities - Employee and Department .
+Example:Two entities - Employee and Department .<br/>
    b.
 Entity Employee references a single instance of Entity Department.
    c.
 Entity Department references a collection of Entity Employee.
    d.
 Entity Employee is the owner of the relationship.